numbing/redux-workshop-for-supervista/README.md

 ## redux workshop for supervisa

-i going to have 2 workshop about redux-react and this is version one
+we going to build star wars and wrather app with react/redux